Website traffic illustrating optimisation success

 If you want to learn more about what SEO is, and better understand the terminology used in this post, check out our search engine optimisation glossary to find out the key terms that you need to know.

 SEO may seem like a daunting task, especially if you are a small business owner with limited technical knowledge, but with our simple website optimisation tips you’ll be able to boost your presence in local search results in no time!
 Fancy a chat with someone to discuss more in depth SEO?
-Get in contact today.
+Click here

 How does Google rank search results?